stefanbylund/zxnext_level9/compilation/games.md

 Fierce winds seize your aircraft over the Bermuda Triangle and hurl it to destruction.
-You escape by parachute, floating downwards to the lonely atoll, the "Emerald Isle", from which few escape.
+You escape by parachute, floating downwards to the lonely atoll, "Emerald Isle", from which few escape.
 The only way out is to solve its challenges...

 * Year: 1985